 Over Memorial Day weekend, 31 SOLAR members gathered at Sleeping Bear Resort, which is located on Herendeene Lake in Lake Ann, Michigan.
 Lake Ann sits between Traverse City and Sleeping Bear Dunes National Lakeshore and was the perfect central spot for various activities throughout the weekend.
 The cabins are fully equipped with running water and kitchens, which made for an amazing potluck dinner on Saturday night!

-In talking with several SOLAR members, favorite activities included:
+Talked with several SOLAR members about their favorite activities which included:

 - Visiting a local winery